compasjs/compas/docs/api.md

 ▪`Optional` **thisArg**: _any_

-An object to which the this keyword can refer in the callbackfn function.
+An object to which the this keyword can refer in the predicate function.
 If thisArg is omitted, undefined is used as the this value.

 **Returns:** _boolean_